tobozo/YAMLDuino/ReadMe.md

 On ESP8266/RP2040/SAMD platforms it is assumed that ArduinoJson is already available as a dependency.

-In order to save flash space and/or memory, the defaults bindings can be disabled independently by setting one or all of the following macros before including ArduinoYaml:
+In order to save flash space and/or memory, the default bindings can be disabled independently by setting one or all of the following macros before including ArduinoYaml:

 ```cpp